sguox002/leetcode/leetcode-all.md

 - use ladder first, when ladder is used up, replace a ladder with min bricks needed.
 ->>
 ## graph

+<<-1514	Path with Maximum Probability    		38.5%	Medium
+given an undirected weighted graph of n nodes from 0 to n-1.
+The graph is given by a list of edges, edge weight is the probability.
+Given two nodes start and end, find the path with max probability.
+Bellman-ford will TLE
+dijkstra: pq store the possibility and start node, choose the max node and check all its neighbors: if the neighbor used can increase its probability, then we update and add this node into pq.
+->>

 <<-1557	Minimum Number of Vertices to Reach All Nodes    		74.3%	Medium
 greedy: only source nodes are not reachable
 ->>